isaiah1701/k8-eks/README.md

-# Why This Setup Is Production-Ready
+# Why This Setup Adds Real Value in a Production Environment
-Streamlined GitOps with ArgoCD: I optimized deployments using ArgoCD to ensure every change is version-controlled, auditable, and automatically synced from Git—perfect for teams and CI/CD pipelines.

-Scalable Architecture on EKS: The setup leverages Amazon EKS to handle workload scaling, high availability, and seamless AWS integration, making it ideal for production environments.

-Built-in HTTPS Security: I integrated Cert-Manager to automate TLS certificate issuance and renewal, ensuring secure, encrypted traffic across all services with zero manual intervention.
+ArgoCD for Reliable, Versioned Deployments
+ArgoCD enables consistent, auditable deployments directly from Git.
+It reduces manual errors, supports rollback, and fits cleanly into CI/CD workflows for team-based delivery.

+EKS for Scalability and AWS Integration
+Using Amazon EKS provides a managed, production-grade Kubernetes environment.
+It handles scaling and availability out of the box, while integrating with other AWS services like IAM, VPC, and CloudWatch.

+HTTPS and Access Control Built In
+Cert-Manager automates certificate management using Let’s Encrypt, removing the need for manual renewal or provisioning.
+RBAC is used to control access at both the namespace and cluster level.

+CI/CD Pipelines with Security Checks
+Pipelines are set up to:
+- Scan Terraform code with Checkov for misconfigurations
+- Build and push Docker images to ECR
+- Scan those images with Trivy before deployment
+- Deploy to EKS via Kubernetes manifests
+This approach helps catch security issues early and keeps deployments consistent.

+Automated DNS with ExternalDNS
-Hands-Off DNS Automation: ExternalDNS automatically updates Route 53 records based on Kubernetes ingress changes, removing manual DNS management and reducing deployment friction.
+ExternalDNS integrates with Route 53 to update DNS records automatically based on Kubernetes ingress changes.
+It removes the need for manual updates and speeds up deployments.

-Monitoring & Observability: I added Prometheus and Grafana to track application metrics, monitor cluster health, and create alerts—giving full visibility and control over the infrastructure.
+Monitoring with Prometheus and Grafana
+Prometheus collects application and infrastructure metrics, and Grafana displays them in real-time dashboards.
+This makes it easier to track performance and catch issues before they impact users.

 # Infrastructure Components